puppetlabs/puppetdb/documentation/install_from_source.markdown

     $ lein run services -c /path/to/config.ini

 A sample config file is provided in the root of the source repo: `config.sample.ini`.
 You can also provide a conf.d-style directory instead of a flat config file.

-In order to run the local test suite, you will first need to have a PostgreSQL instance [configured][configure_postgres], and then you will need to create the test users:
+In order to run the local test suite, you will first need to have a PostgreSQL instance [configured][configure_postgres], and will need to create the test users:

     $ createuser -DRSP pdb_test
     $ createuser -dRsP pdb_test_admin